mfranceschi/IdleMoney/Readme.md

 What's next?:

-Congrats, you won 200.0M with Mr Johnson's legacy!
+Congrats, you won 200.0M from someone's legacy!
 ```

 On the previous example, the player has `476.6 * 10^6` dollars.